 The Public Ethics Law and the Commission's regulations authorize the Commission to exempt a municipality from the requirement to adopt an ethics law, or to modify the provisions applicable to a municipality, if the Commission determines an exemption or modification to be warranted based upon the size of the municipality.
 Commission regulations (19A.04.03.03) require the Commission to review the status of all municipal exemptions and modifications at the end of each decennial census to determine if those that were previously granted are still appropriate.
 The review for the 2010 census was undertaken at the end of 2013 and the beginning of 2014.
-No additional exemptions/modifications were granted in 2023.
+No additional exemptions/modifications were granted in 2024.

-The Commission issued no new Public Notices in 2023, but three Public Notices for noncompliance with the requirements of Subtitle 8 of the Public Ethics Law continue from previous years.
+The Commission issued no new Public Notices in 2024, but three Public Notices for noncompliance with the requirements of Subtitle 8 of the Public Ethics Law continue from previous years.
 Public Notices are posted on the Commission's website at https://ethics.maryland.gov/local-government-public-notices/ and set forth the issues for each jurisdiction related to noncompliance with the State requirements.
 At the end of 2021, Public Notices existed for the City of Gaithersburg, the Town of Hampstead, and the Town of Mount Airy.
 These notices continued through 2022.
-In 2023, the Public Notice for the City of Gaithersburg was amended to include the minutes of the March 2, 2023 meeting that reflect efforts on the part of the City to make the required changes.
-While the City is not yet in full compliance, it did make 2 amendments that were approved in 2023.
+In 2023, the Public Notice for the City of Gaithersburg was amended to include the minutes of the March 2, 2023, meeting that reflect efforts on the part of the City to make the required changes.
+While the City is not yet in full compliance, it continues to communicate and submit its annual certifications.

 In the 2022 legislative session, HB 1059(CH 284) was passed and enacted.
 This legislation required the three bicounty commissions, which are the Washington Suburban Sanitation Commission ("WSSC"), the Maryland-National Capital Parks and Planning Commission ("M-NCPPC") and the Washington Suburban Transit Commission ("WSTC"), to file an annual certification of compliance with the State Ethics Commission beginning in 2023.
 The annual filing is required to certify that each bicounty commission's respective ethics regulations for their employees and lobbying provisions meet the requirements of Subtitle 8 of the Public Ethics Law.
 The State Ethics Commission does not have any jurisdiction over the bicounty commissions, as entities, or over their respective employees and lobbying programs.
 Members of the three bicounty commission boards, however, are subject to the Public Ethics Law and file an annual financial disclosure statement with the State Ethics Commission.
-The State Ethics Commission does assist the bicounty commissions, if asked, with reviewing their respecting ethics policies and keeps copies of the bicounty commission annual reports provided.
+The State Ethics Commission does assist the bicounty commissions, if asked, with reviewing their respective ethics policies and keeps copies of the bicounty commission annual reports provided.
 In response to this legislative change, the Commission developed a new Bicounty Commission Certification Form, which is available on its website.
 The certification must be filed annually by April 30th each year.
 Any annual certification forms filed with the State Ethics Commission will be placed in the bicounty binders in the lobby of the Commission's office.
-All bicounty commissions filed certification forms with the State Ethics Commission by April 30, 2023.
+All bicounty commissions filed certification forms with the State Ethics Commission by April 30, 2024.

-In addition, the Commission reviewed updates to the Maryland-National Capital Park and Planning Commission ("MNCPPC") lobbying provisions in 2023 and acknowledged that the provision was similar to the Public Ethics Law.
+In addition, in 2024, the Commission reviewed updates to the Maryland-National Capital Park and Planning Commission ("MNCPPC") conflicts of interest and financial disclosure provisions as well as updates made to the Washington Suburban Transit Commission ("WSTC") provisions and acknowledged that the provisions were similar to the Public Ethics Law.